sayanee/archives/_posts/2007-08-15-spotlight-the-arts-and-crafts-haven.md

 published: true
 meta: {}
 ---
 I have in love with this shop lately, every now and then squeezing in during the lunch hour!!
-It's <a href="http://www.spotlight.com.sg/?p=9136">SPOTLIGHT </a>at Plaza Singapura, Douby Ghaut.
+It's [SPOTLIGHT ](http://www.spotlight.com.sg/?p=9136)at Plaza Singapura, Douby Ghaut.